-- 8.5.2a Add or drop WITHIN the first 10 working days of the semester - If you wish to add or drop a class, complete and submit the online add/drop form - 8.5.2b Add or drop AFTER the first 10 working days and BEFORE the last 10 working days of the semester - Email the faculty teaching the course you wish to add or drop. - Once you have the faculty's approval (a simple email response from the faculty will suffice as approval), send the approval to the Office of Student Success (admissions@virscend.com). - o Fill out and submit the add/drop form online. - The Office of Student Success will send you a confirmation email, typically within 5 business days of submission. - Refunds are processed via the refund policy if applicable. - 8.5.2c Add or drop WITHIN the last 10 working days of the semester. - If you need to add or drop a class within the last 10 business days of a semester, please follow procedure and a special review by the Director of Academic Programs will be required to approve your add/drop request.
+- 8.5.2a Add or drop WITHIN the first 10 working days of the semester - If you wish to add or drop a class, complete and submit the online add/drop form

+• 8.5.2b Add or drop AFTER the first 10 working days and BEFORE the last 10 working days of the semester

+- Email the faculty teaching the course you wish to add or drop.
+You must inform the teaching faculty before submitting the form. - Fill out and submit the add/drop form online.
+The form will then be sent to the teaching faculty and the Director of Academic Programs. - The Office of Student Success will send you a confirmation email, typically within 5 business days of submission. - Refunds are processed via the refund policy if applicable. - 8.5.2c Add or drop WITHIN the last 10 working days of the semester. - If you need to add or drop a class within the last 10 business days of a semester, please follow the procedure above.
+A special review by the Director of Academic Programs will be completed to approve your add/drop request.